Warm and Willing: Reception

 Ruhlmann thought the album "indicated that a singer who had flirted with many styles over the previous half-dozen years had settled down to something very familiar.
 His treatment of these standards was not definitive, by any means, but it was certainly effective, and Williams benefited from his association with such material."

 Billboard was effusive in its praise: "This is one of the best albums Williams has done on his new label."
 They also wrote, "Helped muchly by the tender orchestral backing of the Bob Mersey crew, Williams turns in strong readings of each song."
 Cashbox notes "Williams distinctive styling coupled with superb range and pitch is firmly evidenced on 'Embraceable You', 'The Way You Look Tonight' and his while back ...
 'Stranger on The Shore'.'
 Variety wrote that Williams' "vocal stylings are quite pleasing and are especially stuited to this song bag of romantic ballads".

+American Record Guide notes Williams "manages to ... without sounding callow or just plain repulsive, and he also chooses both songs and his backing wisely."
 Jimmy Watson of New Record Mirror described the album as "an outstanding disc".
 Nigel Hunter of Disc notes "Andy Williams score a high total indeed with these smoothly songs, most of them standards."